confluentinc/cp-docker-images/docs/quickstart.rst

     {"instance_id":"my_consumer_instance","base_uri":"http://localhost:8082/consumers/my_avro_consumer/instances/my_consumer_instance"}

-  Our next ``curl`` command will retrieve data from a topic in our cluster (``bar`` in this case).
+  Your next ``curl`` command will retrieve data from a topic in your cluster (``bar`` in this case).
 The messages will be decoded, translated to JSON, and included in the response.
-The schema used for deserialization is retrieved automatically from the Schema Registry service, which we told the REST Proxy how to find by setting the ``KAFKA_REST_SCHEMA_REGISTRY_URL`` variable on startup.
+The schema used for deserialization is retrieved automatically from the Schema Registry service, which you told the REST Proxy how to find by setting the ``KAFKA_REST_SCHEMA_REGISTRY_URL`` variable on startup.

   .. sourcecode:: bash